What is Clinical Data Management (CDM)?

 Associations & Resources for Clinical Data Management

 The Society for Clinical Data Management (SCDM) produces the Good Clinical Data Management Practices (GCDMP) guidelines outlining the standard of practice in the field.
-Last revised in July 2009, this document guides CDM professionals on the best practices that align with regulatory practice.
+Last revised in July 2009, this document guides CDM professionals on the best practices that align with regulatory procedures.